 Eating to minimize stress.

-While it may be impossible to eliminate stress in our life, I have created a buffer zone, thru simple rituals, between the daily crush of my life and when I eat.
+While it may be impossible to eliminate stress in our lives, I have created a buffer zone, through simple rituals, between the daily crush of my life and when I eat.
 You can call it mindful eating.
-Many principles of mindful eating have been promoted in Ayurveda.

 - Meditate or just close your eyes for 5 mins in quite setting prior to eating.